platformatic/platformatic/docs/watt/reference.md

 - `root`: The directory containing the application (the default is the current directory)

+## `install`

+Install all dependencies of an application and its services.

+Arguments:

+- `root`: The directory containing the application (the default is the current directory)

+Options:

+- `-p, --production`: Only install production dependencies
+- `-P, --package-manager`: Use an alternative package manager (the default is to autodetect it)

 ## `dev`

 Starts an application in development mode.